jmussman/okta-pyrates-multibrand/README.md

 and a bit more serious programming in the custom login page in the Okta tenant.
 This example is based on the [Okta-Pyrates-SPA](https://github.com/jmussman/okta-pyrates-spa) application, but stripped down further to focus on the the branding aspect.
+The application is a single-page application written in JavaScript, and built and bundled with Parcel for delivery to the browser.

 This is one of a series of Okta examples that may be used as a foundation for building what you need.